xmyoot/engr_portfolio/_projects/tps61032-dcdc-boost-board.md

 - Powering sensors, radios, or display modules from single-cell batteries
 - Bench evaluation tool for boost-regulator design and measurements
 - Rapid prototyping when a compact, adjustable boost rail is required

-Repository / more
-- Design files, BOM, and measurement examples: https://github.com/your/repo